 FITD coverage applies to: current accounts, cash and time deposits, nominative certificates of deposit, nominative saving books and banking drafts.

-No, because they do not qualify as deposits and, therefore, they are not covered by FITD.
+No, because they do not qualify as deposits.

 However, if the prepaid card is associated with an International Bank Account Number (IBAN), it is equivalent to an ordinary deposit and is covered by FITD.

 No, goods kept in a safe-deposit box of a bank are not guaranteed by FITD.
-However, in case of liquidation, they are handed back to the owner.
+However, in case of liquidation of the bank, they are handed back to the owner.

-The coverage level of 100,000 euro is applied by aggregating the various deposits held by the same person, at the same bank.
+The coverage level of 100,000 euro is applied by aggregating the various deposits held by the same person at the same bank.

-If Mr. Rossi has 2 accounts at Bank A, one equal to 70,000 euro and one equal to 50,000 euro, he has a credit of 120,000 euro and, in case of liquidation of the bank, he will be reimbursed up to 100,000 euro only.
+If Mr. Rossi has 2 accounts at a Bank, one equal to 70,000 euro and one equal to 50,000 euro, he has a credit of 120,000 euro.
+In case of Compulsory Administrative Liquidation of the bank, he will be reimbursed up to 100,000 euro only.

 The joint account amounts to 100,000 euro and the co-holders are 2.
 Each co-holder is entitled to 50,000 euro.

-The joint account amounts to 300,000 and the co-holders are 2.
+The joint account amounts to 300,000 euro and the co-holders are 2.
 Each co-holder is entitled to 100,000 euro.

-If Mr. Rossi has 2 accounts at Bank A, one personal and equal to 80,000 euros and one as a joint account with his spouse and equal to 120,000 euro (60,000 euro pertaining to each of the joint holders), he will have a credit equal to 140,000 euro (80,000 + 60,000), while his spouse will have a credit of 60,000 Euros.
-In case of depositors’ reimbursement, Mr. Rossi will be reimbursed for 100,000 Euros, while his spouse for 60,000 Euros.
+If Mr. Rossi has 2 accounts at a Bank, one personal and equal to 80,000 euro and one as a joint account with his spouse and equal to 120,000 euro (60,000 euro pertaining to each of the joint holders), he will have a credit equal to 140,000 euro (80,000 + 60,000), while his spouse will have a credit of 60,000 euro.
+In case of depositors’ reimbursement, Mr. Rossi will be reimbursed for 100,000 euro, while his spouse for 60,000 euro.